Maeeen/ma1-ml-proj2/README.md

 ## Git LFS

 This project uses Git LFS.
 Make sure to install it before cloning the repository.
 See [Git LFS](https://git-lfs.com/).
+If the bandwidth is exceeded, you can use the mirror on Gitlab: [gitlab.com/Maeeen/ma1-ml-proj2](https://gitlab.com/Maeeen/ma1-ml-proj2).

 ## Project architecture
 The project is organized as follows